EvergineTeam/UIWindowSystemsDemo/README.md

 ## Build and Test

-Required Visual Studio 2022 with .NET6 support.
+Required Visual Studio 2022 with .NET6 support and .NET7 support.

 You can also test the binaries in the [Releases](https://github.com/Evergine/UIWindowSystemsDemo/releases) section.